 (b) A hospice that provides inpatient care directly in its own inpatient unit must comply with the additional standards in Division 7 of this subchapter (relating to Hospice Inpatient Units).

-(c) A hospice that provides hospice care to a resident of a skilled nursing facility, nursing facility, or an intermediate care facility for individuals with an intellectual disability or related conditions must comply with the additional standards in Division 8 of this subchapter (relating to Hospices that Provide Hospice Care to Residents of a Skilled Nursing Facility, Nursing Facility, or Intermediate Care Facility for Individuals with an Intellectual Disability or Related Conditions).
+(c) A hospice that provides hospice care to a resident of a skilled nursing facility, nursing facility, or an intermediate care facility for individuals with an intellectual disability or related conditions, must comply with the additional standards in Division 8 of this subchapter (relating to Hospices that Provide Hospice Care to Residents of a Skilled Nursing Facility, Nursing Facility, or Intermediate Care Facility for Individuals with an Intellectual Disability or Related Conditions).

 (d) A Medicare-certified hospice agency must comply with the Medicare Conditions of Participation in 42 CFR, Part 418, Hospice Care.